alexandrereyes/BlazorScopedCss/README.md

 <BlazorScopedCss.ScopedStyle EmbeddedStylePath="SampleApp.Pages.FetchData.razor.css"
                              AfterInit="@(() => StateHasChanged())"
                              @ref="scopedStyle" />
+/* hint: If you don't want to provide the entire namespace in EmbeddedStylePath parameter, just add the parameter Parent="this", then you can write the parameter like this: EmbeddedStylePath="FetchData.razor.css" */

 <h1 class="@scopedStyle?.CssScopedClasses(scopedCssClasses: "myFirstScopedComponent")">Weather forecast</h1>

 <p class="@scopedStyle?.CssClassesMixed(nonScopedCssClasses: "display-1", scopedCssClasses: "mySecondScopedComponent")">This component demonstrates fetching data from a service.</p>
 ```

 That's it!
 Watch HTML `<style id="scopedCss">` tag to see the magic :)